Multiplication as Area

 What is Multiplication as Area in Math?

-Why is Multiplication as Area important?
+What is the Multiplication as Area formula?

 How Multiplication as Area Connects to Other Ideas